gzhaha/myBase-Info/file/MybasePluginExample1.md

 The last two lines are used to commit changes.
 Information about 【plugin.setDomDirty】 and 【plugin.commitCurrentChanges】 via [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_setDomDirty) and [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_commitCurrentChanges).

-**Step 4: Use the plugin**
+## Step 4: Use the plugin
 Save the XXX.js file under myBase plugin folder.
+Exit myBase, then run myBase again.
+Refer to [Official Website](http://www.wjjsoft.com/mybase_v7_jsapi.html#install) for more details on how to install plugin.

-Exit myBase, then run again, the plugin will be loaded and you can run as below:
+The plugin will be loaded and you can run as below:
 <img src="https://raw.githubusercontent.com/gzhaha/myBase-Info/master/images/plugineg1.gif"  width="60%" height="60%" />

-**Future Enhancements of this plugin**
+## Future Enhancements of this plugin
 As you already experienced, this plugin is simple and some improvemnet can be done to make this plugin more convenience.

 For example: